Last Updated on June 15, 2023

 There are a number of different types of software packages that you can use to manage the bibliographic details of information and the documents you find during your degree or research.
 All of the software featured in this article is available to use without charge, and with the exception of Mendeley Desktop are released under an open source license.

-Now, let’s explore the 6 reference management tools at hand.
+Let’s explore the 5 reference management tools at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot, together with links to relevant resources.

 |Reference Management Tools|